Salma Hayek Goes Makeup Free & Shows Off Gray Hair In New Photo

 “This is what you call aging gracefully,” a third commented.

-Prior to going makeup free and revealing her grays, Salma has been proudly showing off her amazing body on social media over the past few weeks as she soaked up the sun during a tropical vacation in a number of pretty skimpy swimsuits and bathing suits.
+Prior to going makeup free and revealing her grays, Salma has been proudly showing off her amazing body on social media over the past few weeks as she soaked up the sun during a tropical vacation in a number of pretty skimpy swimsuits.

-As the Inquisitr reported at the time, Hayek flaunted her insane curves in a skin-baring animal-print bikini as she lay on her front on the ocean while enjoying some downtime at the beach.
+As the Inquisitr reported at the time, Hayek flaunted her insane curves in a skin-baring, animal-print bikini as she lay on her front on the ocean while enjoying some downtime at the beach.

 She then opted to ditch the bikini entirely for another sultry video she shared with her millions of followers from her vacation time.